-Feel Brittany: Wild seaside drama and medieval history
+Feel Brittany: Wild seaside drama and Celtic heritage

 Brittany: Discover dramatic cliffs, beautiful beaches and islands, dense forests and stunning medieval architecture in this welcoming north-western French region just across the Channel.
 Go diving, sailing or riding; savour fresh seafood and indulgent buttery pastries; dance to the rhythms of traditional music played by local bands.

-Recharge and reinvigorate in the bracing sea air of Saint-Malo, Dinard with its stately British villas and film-set atmosphere, and along the Emerald Coast famed for its oysters.
+Recharge and reinvigorate in the bracing sea air of Saint-Malo, Dinard and along the Emerald Coast.
 From Morbihan to Côtes-d’Armor via Finistère, you can try an introduction to sailing or fish from the beach with the children; listen to the cries of the seagulls; admire the fine lighthouses; taste savoury and sweet pancakes and smell the salty air.
-Brittany has a seaside flavour you won’t forget.

 Click on the senses below to feel Brittany…